akeoin/super-qa/README.md

 - Use **UoW & Repositories** via ABP:
   - Custom business logic should leverage `IRepository<T>` and `IUnitOfWorkManager`
 - Maintain service abstraction to enable testability and inversion of control.
+- Support **dynamic entity properties**:
+  - Allow tenants to define additional fields for entities (e.g., custom attributes for test cases or features).
+  - Store dynamic fields in a structured format (e.g., JSON columns or related tables).
+  - Provide APIs to manage dynamic field definitions and values per tenant.
+  - Ensure these dynamic properties are accessible and filterable via both API and frontend forms.

 ---